cormac-doyle/OpenGL-Facial-Animation/README.md

 # OpenGL-Spinning-Monkey

-Base project for OpenGL using glew, freeglut assimp and glm.
+Base project for OpenGL using glew, freeglut, assimp and glm.

 Visual Studio Project settings saved in 'ProperySheets.props', so it will build and run out of the box, no extra includes neccessary.
 Run in Debug x86.